Claualvarez/ECCB2020/Searching.md

      - PDB ID
    - Download as:
      - CSV
+   Save the csv file in your working_directoy (we will use it later).
 _____
    > Got extra time? ...
 Explore PDBe-KB Aggregated Views of Proteins \
    > Click on a PDBe-KB identifier to get a summary of structural and integrated data available for a full-length protein sequence.